MatanIsaac/IsaacObjectViewer/README.md

-# Isaac's Object Loader
+# isaac's Graphics Engine

-This project is a lightweight 3D Object Loader created as a side project during my pursuit of a Computer Science degree.
+This project is a simple grahics engine created as a side project during my pursuit of a Computer Science degree.
-Its purpose is to experiment with and learn 3D graphics and rendering techniques.
+Its purpose is to experiment with and learn 3D graphics programming and rendering techniques.
 Built with modern C++ and OpenGL, it offers a simple framework for loading, viewing 3D models, and 2D Textures.

 ## Goals